Battle of Ningping: Mass execution of prisoners

 The prisoners were brought to Shi Le's tent for questioning in regards to the situation in Jin.
 When it was Wang Yan's turn, he explained the reasons for Jin's decline while refusing to take accountability.
 Shi Le enjoyed their conversations for the next several days, but their relationship turned sour after Wang Yan claimed that he never wanted to be an official and persuaded him to declare himself Emperor.
-Shi Le scolded him by saying, "Your reputation is known throughout the world and you hold a great responsibility.
-You first entered the court when you were young, and now that your hair has turned grey; how can you say you had no regards for worldly affairs?"
+Shi Le scolded him by saying, "Your fame extends over all the four seas, and since your youth you have occupied high positions...
+How can you claim to have taken no part in the affairs of the world?
+Indeed it is your fault that the empire is defeated and destroyed!"

 Shi Le scheduled Wang Yan and the rest of the prisoners, including members of the Jin imperial family, for execution on the night of 5 May.
 That night, he instructed his men to push down a wall and crush the prisoners to death.
 He also broke open Sima Yue's coffin and burnt his body, declaring "This is the man who brought suffering to all under Heaven.
-In the name of avenging this world, I burn his bones as a message to Heaven and Earth."
+In the name of justice for this world, I burn his bones as a message to Heaven and Earth."